-reproducibility: Ability to obtain the same test results by using the same test method on identical test items in different testing laboratories with different operators using different equipment requirement: Provision that conveys criteria to be fulfilled risk assessment: The process of identifying the risks to system security and determining the probability of occurrence, the resulting impact, and safeguards that would mitigate this impact runoff election: Election to select a winner following a primary or a general election, in which no candidate in the contest received the required minimum percentage of the votes cast.
+reproducibility: Ability to obtain the same test results by using the same test method on identical test items in different testing laboratories with different operators using different equipment requirement: Provision that conveys criteria to be fulfilled residual vote: Total number of votes that cannot be counted for a specific contest.
+There may be multiple reasons for residual votes (e.g., declining to vote for the contest, overvoting in a contest).

+risk assessment: The process of identifying the risks to system security and determining the probability of occurrence, the resulting impact, and safeguards that would mitigate this impact runoff election: Election to select a winner following a primary or a general election, in which no candidate in the contest received the required minimum percentage of the votes cast.
 The two candidates receiving the most votes for the contest in question proceed to the runoff election.